bcdannyboy/spreadfinder/README.md

 #### Heston Model
 The Heston model is a stochastic volatility model that assumes volatility is not constant but follows its own random process.
 It is widely used for pricing derivatives and capturing the empirical features of market data, such as volatility clustering and the leverage effect.

+### Notes

+- Ensure you have a valid Tradier API token to fetch real-time options data.
+- Tradier API requests are rate limited to 60/minute.
+- When calculating volatility, the monte-carlo simulation uses the GARCH model both with and without taking into account the DTE of the options you're searching for.
-**Ensure you have a valid Tradier API token to fetch real-time options data.
-When selling options, you typically want to identify spreads that are fairly priced or overpriced to maximize your return on risk.**
+- When selling options, you typically want to identify spreads that are fairly priced or overpriced to maximize your return on risk.

+### TODO

+- [ ] Better visualizations
+- [ ] More spreads
+- [ ] Time-series forecasting for volatility and price estimates
+- [ ] More advanced option pricing models
+- [ ] Multi-ticker support
+- [ ] greeks calculations / analysis
+- [ ] Probability of profit @ 21DTE
+  - 21 DTE management is a tastytrades recommendation